 (Offered as POSC 214 and HIST 215 [US/TE]) The goal in this course is to examine the geopolitics which lies at the intersection of international relations and foreign policy.
 But what is geopolitics and why is it as often berated as it is embraced by American politicians and policy elites alike?
 Over the past two centuries, what part has geopolitics played in the currents of world politics and in the conduct of American foreign policy?
 What role has geopolitics played in the post-Cold War era, after the demise of the Soviet Union and the ostensible triumph of liberal capitalism?
 Using the methods of diplomatic history and political science, this course will explore critical moments and themes in American foreign policy.
 Our overall aim is to better understand today’s position of the United States in world politics as well as present domestic controversies over the character of America’s global role.
 This is also a period which has been characterized by growing tension between two sets of political power dynamics: one is dominated by a territorial logic of power that has as its basis the direct control of specific territory, people and resources; the other is dominated by a more diffuse logic of power that derives from the command of “de-territorialized” global political, economic, technological and cultural forces which emanate from states as well as stateless groups with a global and transnational reach.
 In an attempt to better understand world politics in the age of America’s preponderance, the course will ultimately examine how American presidents have understood and navigated between these two sets of political power dynamics in articulating and conducting foreign policy, and how the American public and elites have facilitated or complicated this task.

 Limited to 25 students.
-Five spaces reserved for first-year students.
-Fall semester.
-Professor Machala and Professor Emeritus G. Levin.2018-19: Offered in Fall 2018
+Spring semester.
+Professor Machala and Professor Emeritus G. Levin.2019-20: Offered in Spring 2020

 (Offered as HIST 225 [EU/TCP] and EUST 225) Medieval Europe is often remembered and imagined as a chivalric civilization—a time when men were courageous and courteous, ladies were fair and respected, and the clash of arms was also an embodiment of Christian piety.
 This course seeks to uncover the myths and realities of medieval chivalry and thereby provide a window into the material, social, and cultural life of the Middle Ages.
 The course will track the beginnings of chivalry as a form of warfare centered on the horseback soldier, to its transformation as a code of conduct and ethos of a ruling class, and its later formalization into rituals and ceremonies to be performed and enacted as a means of social distinction.
 By examining documentary, fictional and pictorial sources, the course will review how competing ideals of chivalry were depicted and prescribed; how Christian ideals, aristocratic values and commercial realities aligned together; and how a mode of fighting became a way of life that defined an era.
 Two class meetings per week.